MichaelOC05/arr/journals/jack.md

+## Friday September 16, 2022:
+    We found a bug last night that wasn't showing the reviews from viewers on their web page.
+We immediately fixed the problem and got it all fixed within two hours, deployed, and now we are no longer adding anymore code for this project until we can work on strech goals.
+I am proud of our project.
+Could there have been more? always, but that is for the strech goals because we got a minimum viable product that works and I find enjoyable.

+## Thursday September 15, 2022:
+    Today we created all of our unit tests as per requirements for the project. mine took a little help from andrew as I was trying to create a review to see if it was in the database for my test.
+Got all the tests running and was able to fix the update button for the user page to work and lastly removed a model that was not being used.
+We spent the rest of the day trying to get our mvp up and running by our code freeze at five.
+Unfortunately, we had to chase a bug that made us work till six.
+We decided to call it there and made sure that the deployment was working before we called it a  day.

 ## Wednesday September 14, 2022:
     For the majority of the day, we worked on getting the website to operate as it should when it is deployed.
 It took a long time, with help from multiple seirs and teachers, and major